dmx-systems/dmx-documentation/docs/user.rst

 .. _user-introduction-to-workspaces-and-sharing-modes:

-Introduction to workspaces and sharing modes
+Introduction to Workspaces and Sharing Modes
 ============================================

-In DMX workspaces are the highest level content is organized in.
+In DMX, Workspaces are the highest level content is organized in.
 Workspaces can be compared to folders containing everything related to a working area, a project, or an area of life.
-**Each topic and association is tied to exactly *one* workspace but you can display them in many topicmaps.**
+**Each topic and association is tied to exactly *one* Workspace but you can display them in many topicmaps.**
-A workspace can have one or many members who have access to its content.
+A Workspace can have one or many members who have access to its content.
-**Read and write permissions are tied to workspaces.**
+**Read and write permissions are tied to Workspaces.**
-This feature makes workspaces the basis of collaboration and the key to the configuration of access control:
+This feature makes Workspaces the basis of collaboration and the key to the configuration of access control:

 DMX has five sharing modes:

-* **private**: In a private workspace just the owner of the workspace can read and write.
+* **private**: In a private Workspace just the owner of the Workspace can read and write.
-* **confidential**: In a confidential workspace the owner can read and write.
+* **confidential**: In a confidential Workspace the owner can read and write.
 Workspace members can read, but not change anything.
-* **collaborative**: A collaborative workspace can be read and edited by the owner and by all workspace members.
+* **collaborative**: A collaborative Workspace can be read and edited by the owner and by all Workspace members.
-* **public**: A public workspace is world-readable.
-It can be read and edited by the owner and by all workspace members.
-The default "DMX" workspace is an example of a public workspace.
+* **public**: A public Workspace is world-readable.
+It can be read and edited by the owner and by all Workspace members.
+The default "DMX" Workspace is an example of a public Workspace.
-* **common**: For common workspaces, you can configure the behaviour in the configuration file ``config.properties``.
+* **common**: For common Workspaces, you can configure the behaviour in the configuration file ``config.properties``.
 You can decide whether you want to allow reading and/or writing for non-logged in users.
-If configured accordingly, a common workspace on a DMX instance connected to the internet can be readable and writable to *everyone* on the internet.
+If configured accordingly, a common Workspace on a DMX instance connected to the internet can be readable and writable to *everyone* on the internet.
 See our :ref:`Admin Documentation<admin-request-filters>` for more details.

-Every workspace has an owner, usually the creator, and optional members.
+Every Workspace has an owner, usually the creator, and optional members.
-When you are logged in you can access the different workspaces via the :ref:`workspace selector<user-the-workspace-selector>` in the upper left corner.
+When you are logged in you can access the different Workspaces via the :ref:`Workspace selector<user-the-workspace-selector>` in the upper left corner.
-Once you log out DMX will switch back to a public (world-readable) workspace like the default workspace called "DMX".
+Once you log out DMX will switch back to a public (world-readable) Workspace like the default Workspace called "DMX".
 All items that are publicly readable stay visible, the rest disappears from the view.
-In a public workspace you are no longer able to edit but you still have a customizable view of the topicmap, which means that you can move items and reveal other world-readable items.
+In a public Workspace you are no longer able to edit but you still have a customizable view of the topicmap, which means that you can move items and reveal other world-readable items.
 If you explicitly do not want or need any of the five sharing modes, you can disable them via :ref:`configuration<admin-workspace-sharing-modes>`.

 .. image:: _static/workspace-selector.png

-DMX comes with four default workspaces with the following sharing modes:
+DMX comes with four default Workspaces with the following sharing modes:

-* **DMX**: This workspace is public.
+* **DMX**: This Workspace is public.
 It is displayed publicly when people come to the site.
-* **Private Workspace**: This is the private workspace of the respective logged in user.
-Only this user can see and and edit their items as the workspace is private.
+* **Private Workspace**: This is the private Workspace of the respective logged in user.
+Only this user can see and and edit their items as the Workspace is private.
-* **Administration**: Only the admin or members can view and edit items in this workspace.
+* **Administration**: Only the admin or members can view and edit items in this Workspace.
 Unprivileged user accounts do not have this entry in the menu.
-* **System**: The System workspace is readable by everyone who is logged in.
+* **System**: The System Workspace is readable by everyone who is logged in.
 It contains all user names that exist in this DMX installation.
 The user names are readable to all users.
 This is needed for sharing content with others as you will see below.

 .. image:: _static/system-workspace.png

 .. _user-sharing-a-workspace:

-Sharing a workspace
+Sharing a Workspace
 ===================

-Here is how creating a shared workspace works:
+Here is how creating a shared Workspace works:

-* Log in as an unprivileged user and go to your private workspace where you can edit.
+* Log in as an unprivileged user and go to your private Workspace where you can edit.
-* Open the search field and **create a workspace**.
-Make it a collaborative workspace to give others write permission.
+* Open the search field and **create a Workspace**.
+Make it a collaborative Workspace to give others write permission.

 .. image:: _static/workspace-creation.png

-* The new workspace automatically opens.
-Click onto the blue information icon next to the workspace selector to reveal the workspace topic itself on the topicmap.
+* The new Workspace automatically opens.
+Click onto the blue information icon next to the Workspace selector to reveal the Workspace topic itself on the topicmap.
-* To add members to the workspace you can just search for their user names and click them to reveal them on the map.
+* To add members to the Workspace you can just search for their user names and click them to reveal them on the map.
 As mentioned above, all user names are visible to all other logged in users.
 In DMX, membership is tied to user names.
-* If you don't know their user names you search for the topic type "Username" and navigate its "Related" tab to see the existing user names in the detail panel.
+* If you don't know their user names you search for the topic type "Username" and navigate its "Related" tab to see the existing user names in the Detail Panel.
 Reveal those you want to give access.
-* Now that you have the workspace itself and a user name on your topicmap you can just **create an association between the user name and the workspace**.
+* Now that you have the Workspace itself and a user name on your topicmap you can just **create an association between the user name and the Workspace**.
 * Next you have to qualify this association as a membership: Edit the association.

 .. image:: _static/edit-ws-assoc.png

-* In the detail panel you can now select the association type "Membership".
+* In the Detail Panel you can now select the association type "Membership".
 You are done!

 .. image:: _static/edit-ws-assoc2.png

-* Here are the details of the workspace membership association.
+* Here are the details of the Workspace membership association.

 .. image:: _static/view-ws-assoc.png

-* The user you shared your workspace with can now log in, select your collaborative workspace and add something, e.g. a note.
-This note is now accessible to all members of the workspace.
-It will appear on the selected topicmap, visible to all workspace members looking at the same topicmap.
+* The user you shared your Workspace with can now log in, select your collaborative Workspace and add something, e.g. a note.
+This note is now accessible to all members of the Workspace.
+It will appear on the selected topicmap, visible to all Workspace members looking at the same topicmap.

-.. note:: You can create membership associations to every workspace that you have write permission in.
+.. note:: You can create membership associations to every Workspace that you have write permission in.

 .. _user-moving-objects-to-a-different-workspace:

-Moving objects to a different workspace
+Moving objects to a different Workspace
 =======================================

-As of DMX version 5.0-beta-7 it is possible to assign existing objects to a different workspace.
+As of DMX version 5.0-beta-7 it is possible to assign existing objects to a different Workspace.
-For this, you must have write permission on both the selected object and the target workspace.
+For this, you must have write permission on both the selected object and the target Workspace.

-An example use case: You have a contact, a "Person" object, in your private workspace that you want to share with some other user.
+An example use case: You have a contact, a "Person" object, in your private Workspace that you want to share with some other user.

-Select the object and open the "Meta" tab in the :ref:`detail panel<user-the-detail-panel>`.
+Select the object and open the "Meta" tab in the :ref:`Detail Panel<user-the-detail-panel>`.
 Hover over the Workspace field with your mouse pointer and click the edit button.
-You can now select the target workspace from the drop-down menu and hit "Save".
+You can now select the target Workspace from the drop-down menu and hit "Save".

 .. image:: _static/assign-to-different-ws.png